Ruby composite on the right was heat-treated for 30 seconds

 Emerald-cut natural ruby with baguette diamonds

-How bad has this become?
+How bad has this trend become?

-It is bad.
+Antoinette Matlins: It is bad.
 There is rarely a day that goes by without my getting a call from somebody, a consumer or another gemologist who wants me to explain this problem to the person crying at their desk because they paid thousands for a stone that’s probably worth $100.
-The real problem is that this material is being confused with natural rubies that have been treated in some way – either fracture-filled with glass or treated with high heat which creates a glass residue.

 Ruby composite on the right was heat-treated for 30 seconds

-Not necessarily bad.
+AT: Not necessarily bad.
 “Treated” ruby starts out as ruby, a single crystalline structure of red color that’s been cut and polished.
 The color and clarity can be improved through various treatments, and these treated stones are priced appropriately for those treatments.

 Natural, untreated ruby is extremely rare and one of the most expensive stones in the world.